agzsoftsi/holbertonschool-web_front_end/0x00-html_advanced/README.md

 - in the footer between the two divs:
 > - add a horizontal rule
-> - after the horizontal rule add a paragraph with text © 2020 Techium, made with ? by students at Holberton School.
+> - after the horizontal rule add a paragraph with text ï¿½ 2020 Techium, made with ? by students at Holberton School.

 W3C does not need to pass.